fedora-infra/fedmsg/doc/proposal.rst

-For instance, instead of having koji scrape pkgdb on an interval for changed email addresses, pkgdb could emit messages to the ``org.fedoraproject.services.pkgdb`` topic whenever an account's email address changes.  koji could subscribe to the same topic and provide a callback that updates its local email aliases when invoked.
+For instance, instead of having koji scrape pkgdb on an interval for changed email addresses, pkgdb could emit messages to the ``org.fedoraproject.service.pkgdb`` topic whenever an account's email address changes.  koji could subscribe to the same topic and provide a callback that updates its local email aliases when invoked.

-In another case, the git (fedpkg) post-update hook could publish messages to the ``org.fedoraproject.services.fedpkg.post-update`` topic.
+In another case, the git (fedpkg) post-update hook could publish messages to the ``org.fedoraproject.service.fedpkg.post-update`` topic.
 AutoQA could subscribe to the same.
 Now if we wanted to enable another service to act when updates are pushed to fedpkg, that service need only subscribe to the topic and implement its own callback instead of appending its own call to fedpkg's